rangademetal/MangaDownloader/README.md

-# Manga downloader
-An python library where you download the manga
----
 ## Mangadex

 Class mangadex(self, path)

-    path -> The path were your chromedriver is located
+    path -> The path where your chromedriver is located